aidan-stritch/magical-deals/README.md

 In order to avoid this, the page source code was used for testing, however the tool pointed to several small issues on some pages that were of no consequence, such as opening p tags not being found for a closing /p tag, when they were present in the code.
 All issues found, such as alt being missing from some img links have been corrected.

-#### Javascript
+#### JavaScript
-JS Hint was used to ensure that the Javascript used in the website had no errors.
+JS Hint was used to ensure that the JavaScript used in the website had no errors.

 ### Automated
 #### Travis
-Travis Continuous Integration was used  to run tests on the code every time a push is made to github so that errors could be flagged and managed in an efficient manner.
+Travis Continuous Integration was used to run tests on the code every time a push is made to GitHub so that errors could be flagged and managed in an efficient manner.

 The build status tool below shows that the website is working efficiently.